First-Romanian-Solana-Developer-Program/C2_Comets_Barbu_Angelo/README.md

 **Notes & Contents:**
 - Downgrade to Solana 1.18.25 to have no issues with commands such as *anchor-build*, *solana-keygen* etc.
-- Simple Solana Program that sets account's favorites and tests the method
+- Solana Program working as an escrow that mediates the transfer between two entities that want to exchange tokens.

 ---